The Perfect Storm

 This can help you achieve a depth of character and create a visual description of place and action.

 I intend to put this one to good use.
 I know this had to take a while to put this together.
-Great job.
+After several years, I still refer to it.

 By Scott Skipper